cozy/cozy-stack/docs/sharing.md

 ### POST /sharings/:sharing-id/recipients/delegated

 This is an internal route for the stack.
-It is called by the recipient cozy on the owner cozy to add recipients and groups to the sharing (`open_sharing: true` only).
+It is called by the recipient cozy on the owner cozy to add recipients and groups to the sharing.
+It is used for delegated recipient additions from recipient Cozys, including shared-drive recipient invitations.
 Data for direct recipients should contain an email address but if it is not known, an instance URL can also be provided.
+For shared drives, each delegated recipient or group can also carry a `read_only` flag, and the owner applies the drive-specific reshare rules when processing the request.

 #### Request